Frequently asked questions

 Why list all those old pubs?
 Surely it's only the open ones that are of interest?

 The open pubs are the most important ones for us; and part of the reason for this website is so that people can find them, use them and keep them open.
 But the pub heritage of Suffolk is something that's important to us and we want to get it publicly documented while people still remember about the old pubs.
-The historical side of this site is connected with a project being organised by Ady Smith, of the Dove Street Inn, Ipswich to get people together to share their memories and make them available online.

 Why are there so many "Unidentified" or "possible" pubs?